TacticalLaptopBag/paper-plugin-updater/README.md

 I'm too lazy to install Python 3.10, but apparently not lazy enough to not do it myself.

 ## Install
+- Git clone or download this repository as a ZIP (Green Code button -> Download ZIP)
 - Run `./install.sh path/to/server/root`

 The path should be where the `plugins` folder is contained.